semper44/ecom-ripoff/README.md

 # ecom-ripoff
 A ripoff of my ecommerce app. main code is private, you can contact me for the main code.

-**E-Commerce App Documentation
+**E-Commerce App Documentation**
-##Table of Contents
+## Table of Contents
--Introduction
+- Introduction
--Features
+- Features
--Technologies Used
+- Technologies Used
--Installation
+- Installation
--Usage
+- Usage
--Frontend
+- Frontend
     -Real-time Notifications
     -API Requests
     -Libraries and Frameworks